Local Storage seems to be disabled in your browser.

-TERMS AND CONDITIONS OF SALE (September 2015, v08)
+TERMS AND CONDITIONS OF SALE

-FOOD EQUIPMENT DISTRIBUTORS PTY LIMITED
+FEDERAL HOSPITALITY EQUIPMENT PTY LIMITED (FHE)

 2 TERMS OF PAYMENT

-4 RE-SALE OF GOODS
+4 RE-SALE OF GOODS – TRUSTEE SELLER

 4.3 If the Customer resells any Goods then, unless the Goods are clearly identifiable by serial numbers or other distinguishing marks, the Customer is deemed to have disposed of the Goods in the chronological order of supply by the Company to the Customer (oldest to most recent).